 However, the times are changing and any entity that is subject

 to HIPAA should take notice.
-Although there have been numerous
+Although there have been

-HIPAA enforcement warnings, two recent developments should not
+numerous HIPAA enforcement warnings, two recent developments

 First, CMS or the Centers for